buddhist-uni/buddhist-uni.github.io/_content/canon/an3.37.md

 ---

 > On the eighth day of the fortnight, mendicants, the ministers and counselors of the Four Great Kings wander about the world...

+The gods rejoice when they see people practicing well.